 A new window will appear.
 For the tool to work correctly, Interpreter path and Nmap path must be set properly.

-On both cases, it should be pretty straight forward just click on "Browse" and navigate until you find the needed binary, click on "Check" to verify that it is configured properly.
+In both cases, it should be pretty straight forward: just click on "Browse" and navigate until you find the needed binary, click on "Check" to verify that it is configured properly.
 After this step you will need to restart Exploit Pack for the changes to take effect.

 Nmap options: The default options are -sV (Probe open ports to determine service/version info) and -A (Enable OS detection, version detection, script scanning, and traceroute) If you would like to change them, you can check this Nmap options summary.

 Now you should have Exploit Pack running and properly configured in the system, before executing a module let's get more familiar with the tool.

 Let's start by checking the basic features:

 - The Exploits tab and the Module search ( Left part of the screen ) This tab helps you choose the exploit you need.
 All the exploits (except for the 0 days) are divided by platform.
 Just press the black arrow next to the platform's name and a list of exploits will expand.